 Pinecone nature crafts for kids

 Pinecones are so cute!
-They are the perfect natural material for making craft with, and there’s so much you can do with them.
+They are the perfect natural material for making craft, and there’s so much you can do with them.
 Collect a bag of pinecones with your kids and get creative.

 Make these special fairy gifts with your kids using pinecones, paint, and felt.